A couple of weeks ago, I talked about all the wonderful pets we have…we have quite a jungle going around here!

 And of course, there were plenty of senior dogs that no one wanted.
 That was heartbreaking, too.
 At one point, I just sat on the floor and cried into a pile of tissues!
 It made me truly sad.
 My soft heart just couldn’t leave without rescuing one of these sweet, precious pets!

 So in the end, we narrowed it down to two whose cages were side by side.
-One was a shepherd mix (supposedly, but we think sh20170819_130141e is a border collie), and the other was a blue heeler mix.
+One was a shepherd mix (supposedly, but we think she is a border collie), and the other was a blue heeler mix.
 Both were really friendly and pitiful and were starving for attention.
 They had such sweet personalities.
 But the black and white one really caught the eye of the kids, so we settled on her and named her Pepper.
 The kids were so excited after we stood in line for ages and filled out all of the paperwork and then went back to tell her goodbye, only to find an “I’m Adopted…I’m Going Home” sign on her cage!
 Yes!
 She really was going home with us!
 We had to wait a day, though.
 They scheduled her for spay surgery first thing Sunday morning.
 We couldn’t pick her up until late Sunday afternoon.

 She was barely awake when we took her home.
 She was still very groggy and sedated, and she was on a heavy dose of pain medication that would last about 12 hours.
-We introduced 20170820_171921the dogs together outside.
+We introduced the dogs together outside.
 We were hoping to take them for a walk, but poor Pepper was literally falling sleep standing up!
 So we let her sleep away the anesthesia on her new bed.
 The poor thing is rail thing!
 When we brought her home, you could see every rib, and even her hip bones were sticking out!
 She must have been loose for a while before they picked her up.
 I’ve made it my mission to fatten her up.
 She’s eating a mixture of Purina Puppy Chow and some canned Purina Alpo high protein wet dog food.

 Pepper is super sweet.
 It’s a good thing we were off school last week, because it took all my time and attention to babysit the dogs’ interactions those first few days.
 Lilly did a lot of growling and following her around barking at her.
 It was really disruptive, because loud sounds echo through my house with all the hard floors!
 By the weekend, though, they were even laying on the same couch together!